brian14708/wh-briefings/statements-releases/2021-12/2021-12-14-statement-by-press-secretary-jen-psaki-on-the-uyghur-forced-labor-prevention-act.md

 modified_time: 2021-12-14 20:08:02-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/12/14/statement-by-press-secretary-jen-psaki-on-the-uyghur-forced-labor-prevention-act/
 published_time: 2021-12-14 20:08:01-05:00
-title: Statement by Press Secretary Jen Psaki on the Uyghur Forced Labor Prevention Act
+title: "Statement by Press Secretary Jen\_Psaki on the Uyghur Forced Labor Prevention\_\
+  Act"
 ---

 The President welcomes the agreement by Congress on the bipartisan